 The Certificate of Incorporation and amended and restated bylaws contain, and Delaware law contains, provisions that are intended to deter coercive takeover practices and inadequate takeover bids by making such practices or bids unacceptably expensive to the bidder and to encourage prospective acquirers to negotiate with the Board rather than to attempt a hostile takeover.
-These provisions include, among others:
+These provisions include but are not limited to:

-• the inability of our shareholders to call a special meeting;

-- the inability of our shareholders to act without a meeting of shareholders; - rules regarding how shareholders may present proposals or nominate directors for election at shareholder meetings; - the right of the Board to issue preferred stock without shareholder approval; - the division of the Board into three classes of directors, with each class serving a staggered three-year term, and this classified Board provision could have the effect of making the replacement of incumbent directors more time consuming and difficult; - a provision that shareholders may only remove directors with cause; - the ability of our directors, and not shareholders, to fill vacancies on the Board; and - the requirement that the affirmative vote of shareholders holding at least 80% of our voting stock is required to amend certain provisions in the Certificate of Incorporation (relating to the number, term and removal of our directors, the filling of Board vacancies, the advance notice to be given for nominations for elections of directors, the calling of special meetings of shareholders, shareholder action by written consent, the ability of the Board to amend the bylaws, elimination of liability of directors to the extent permitted by Delaware law, exclusive forum for certain types of actions and proceedings that may be initiated by our shareholders and amendments of the Certificate of Incorporation) and certain provisions in our amended and restated bylaws (relating to the calling of special meetings of shareholders, the advance notice of shareholder business and nominations, shareholder action by written consent, the advance notice of shareholder business and nominations, the filling of Board vacancies, director and officer indemnification and removal of our directors, the filling of Board vacancies, director and officer indemnification and amendments of the bylaws).
+- the inability of our shareholders to call a special meeting; - the inability of our shareholders to act without a meeting of shareholders; - rules regarding how shareholders may present proposals or nominate directors for election at shareholder meetings; - the right of the Board to issue preferred stock without shareholder approval; - the division of the Board into three classes of directors, with each class serving a staggered three-year term, and this classified Board provision could have the effect of making the replacement of incumbent directors more time consuming and difficult; - a provision that shareholders may only remove directors with cause; - the ability of our directors, and not shareholders, to fill vacancies on the Board; and - the requirement that the affirmative vote of shareholders holding at least 80% of our voting stock is required to amend certain provisions in the Certificate of Incorporation (relating to the number, term and removal of our directors, the filling of Board vacancies, the advance notice to be given for nominations for elections of directors, the calling of special meetings of shareholders, shareholder action by written consent, the ability of the Board to amend the bylaws, elimination of liability of directors to the extent permitted by Delaware law, exclusive forum for certain types of actions and proceedings that may be initiated by our shareholders and amendments of the Certificate of Incorporation) and certain provisions in our amended and restated bylaws (relating to the calling of special meetings of shareholders, the business that may be conducted or considered at annual or special meetings, the advance notice of shareholder business and nominations, shareholder action by written consent, the number, tenure, qualifications and removal of our directors, the filling of Board vacancies, director and officer indemnification and amendments of the bylaws).